-If you are able to look at your fish's vent when they are fully mature, female Flower Horns will have a "U"-shaped vent, whereas the males will have a "V"-shaped vent.
+If you are able to look at your fish's vent when they are fully mature, female Flower Horns will have a "U"-shaped ovipositor in their vent, whereas the males will have a "V"-shaped genital papilla in their vent.
 As described, this can be very hard for some to differentiate, but is the only way to verify a mating pair.

 Breeding the Flower Horn

 To attempt a spawning, you will need to move your mating pair to a separate spawning tank.
-After the fry hatch, move your female fish back to their main tank so the male cares for the eggs properly.
+After breeding, move your female fish back to their main tank as the male cares for the eggs.
 It is recommended that the spawning tank contain a few smooth rocks for the female to lay the eggs on, and no substrate.

-Temperature manipulation is not often necessary, but raising your tank a few degrees can help.
-After spawning, your fry will hatch in a few days.
+Temperature manipulation is not often necessary to stimulate breeding, but raising your aquarium water a few degrees can help.
+After spawning, the fry will hatch in a few days.
 Once they hatch, the male can rejoin the female in the main tank.
 Be sure to feed a diet high in protein and fat to encourage proper development.
 The fry must be fed fine particle foods several time per day.